Scientific Name: Aldabrachelys gigantea

 DIET: The finely-serrated jaws of the tortoise are used to browse and graze on grasses, small herbs and sedges.
 Although primarily herbivorous, the animals also eat dead land crabs and even other tortoises.
 Because water is scarce on the Aldabra Atoll, except during the rainy season, the tortoises obtain most of their water from their food.
 Since the tortoise is able to stretch its long neck quite far, it is able to reach food about a meter above the ground.

 PHYSICAL CHARACTERISTICS: In case of danger, the tortoise is able to retract its snake-like head and legs into its thick, brownish-gray or black shell called a carapace.
 Adult males have an average carapace length of four feet while adult females average three feet.
-Mature males can weigh 550 pounds or even more (one in captivity weighs over 800 pounds) and females average 350 pounds.
+Mature males can weigh 550 pounds or even more and females average 350 pounds.
 Male Aldabra tortoises have larger and longer tails than the females.
 The animals’ hind legs are cylindrical and columnar and resemble an elephant’s legs.
 Their heads and legs are covered in scales.

 In order to get food, tortoises have been known to knock over small trees and shrubs.
 This creates pathways and clearings for other animals.
 Male tortoises also show their strength during courtship when the animal will hit his shell against the female about a dozen times and then make a deep trumpeting call when mating.